 How WWOOFing Works

 The first step is to join a WWOOF organization.
 Just go online and look for the WWOOF organization in your country and apply for membership.
 Earlier we mentioned that only those 18 years and above are allowed, but in some counties like the US, those below 18 can join if they are accompanied by a parent or legal guardian.
 Once you have applied for membership, you gain access to that country’s list of smallholdings, gardens and organic farms.

-Here the visitor / WWOOFer can contact a host farm and arrange for their stay and the type of volunteer work the will do.
+Here the visitor / WWOOFer can contact a host farm and arrange for their stay and the type of volunteer work to be done.
 In exchange for the farm work you do, your host will take care of your lodging and food.
 As a volunteer, you will farm stay with your host in their farm and participate in the daily activities and tasks.
 There are two types of jobs in this world, those you receive a paycheck for your work and those who’s compensation is other than monetary.
 But in both cases they are a job and that work requires the same dedication and commitment.

 There are no hard and fast rules when it comes to the number of hours you have to work, but usually it is 4 to 6 hours a day helping around the farm, and in exchange for room and board.
 Living with a host family as a volunteer you will be asked to perform any number of tasks.
 In addition to those, you will learn and take part in the fundamentals of farming such as bread making, cheese making, how to create mud bricks, milk cows and feed different types of animals.

 Volunteers may also learn how to sow seed, prepare compost, cut wood, harvest, pack, garden, prune and so on.
 The time you stay in the farm will have been negotiated prior to your arrival and will be between you and your host.
 The average stay length is 2 to 3 weeks, but it can be as short as 2 days or as long as 6 months; it all depends on your negotiations with your host.

 How to be a WWOOF Host

 If you’ve got a woodland, vineyard, allotment, garden or farm and adhere to the principles of organic farming sustainability, you are eligible to be a WWOOF host and take in volunteers.
 Volunteers with host farms can provide assistance with your day-to-day tasks and lessen your workload.
 Another advantage is many volunteers are familiar with bio-dynamic growing and permaculture growing techniques.

 There are different types of hosts: some use their land for self-sufficiency, others make a living from it.
 Some hosts are individuals while others are comprised of families with children.
 Some hosts are independent while others are part of eco-villages, communities or cooperatives.
 If you’ve got a farm, being a WWOOF host gives you the opportunity to learn the latest techniques for growing organics, and it is also a chance to show people another lifestyle they may not be familiar with.

 In other words, WWOOF benefits both host and volunteer, and a lot of volunteers enjoy their experience so much they end up becoming farmers.
 As a host, this is the right time to spread word about organic farming and its benefits.
 If you’re interested in becoming one, simply get in touch with the WWOOF in your country and they will help with the procedure.

 Expectations when WWOOFing

 WWOOFing has become very popular.
 It has become something a lot of young people want to try out.
 Aside from college graduates and adventurers, there are those who are just plain curious want to give it a try.
 If you’re interested in organic farming and want to be a volunteer, here are some do’s and don’ts.

 Do the following when WWOOFing

 While the typical workday is around 4 to 6 hours, it can vary from farm to farm.
 In some cases you may have to work all day and have the following day off.

 There is no need to rush.
 Online research makes it easy to explore many opportunities and to read reviews.
 Don’t make your decision after just a couple of emails, as you need to spend a little time getting to know your host –and vice versa – so you can try to ensure a good rapport.
 During this point, get to know each other’s expectations so there are no misunderstandings later.

 You won’t be spending all your time in the farm so choose a location that you will enjoy.
 For instance, you could choose a farm that is close to camping trails.
 Or you could go to farm that is adjacent to important locations in the area or near public transport.

 Your host will provide for most of your needs, but it won’t hurt to be prepared.
-Your host is going to have the tools and boots, but you should bring a bandana, reusable stainless steel water bottle, pocketknife, hat, work gloves (also recommend some gardening gloves as well), rain gear and work clothes.
+Your host is going to have the tools and boots, but you should bring a bandanna, reusable stainless steel water bottle, pocketknife, hat, work gloves (also recommend some gardening gloves as well), rain gear and work clothes.
 Make sure the clothes you bring in are proper for farm work and that your pocketknife is properly stored so it doesn’t get confiscated if you’re visiting a farm abroad, or just buy one on your way there.

 What not to do while WWOOFing